RaduC18/Bistro_App/README.md

   *  **Delivery**
   *  **Pickup**
   *  **Dine-in**
-* **Direct-Call Button:** A dedicated, one touch contact feature for instant phone inquiries and manual orders, completely separate from the digital checkout flow.
+* **Direct Call Button:** A dedicated, one touch contact feature for instant phone inquiries and manual orders, completely separate from the digital checkout flow.
-* **Custom Drag-to-Scroll Component:** An intuitive `FoodScroll` showcase utilizing mouse-event bindings (`onMouseDown`, `onMouseMove`) for a fluid gallery experience.
+* **Custom Drag to Scroll Component:** An intuitive `FoodScroll` showcase utilizing mouse-event bindings (`onMouseDown`, `onMouseMove`) for a fluid gallery experience.

 ---